bugra/pydata-dal-2015/README.md

 A Thorough Machine Learning Pipeline via Scikit-Learn
 ===

-This repo includes all of the ipython notebooks that I will go through in the [tutorial](http://pydata.org/dal2015/abstracts/#338).
-It is targeted to people who have intermediate knowledge in machine learning and wants to learn more advanced features of the
+This repo includes all of the IPython notebooks that I will go through in the [tutorial](http://pydata.org/dal2015/abstracts/#338).
+It is targeted to people who have intermediate knowledge in machine learning and wants to learn more advanced features of the Scikit-learn.

-It covers the following concepts in Scikit-Learn:
+It tries to cover the following concepts in Scikit-Learn:

 1. Pipeline
 2. Cross-Validation